MercuryPay/dsiPDCXListener.CSharp/README.md

 ##Overview

 This repository demonstrates the ability to interact with local peripherals while hosting your POS application in the cloud.
-There are two "tricks":
+There are two key attributes that facilitate this SAAS model:

 * The dsiPDCXListener provides the ability to send http commands that drive peripheral devices
 * A little bit of javascript that makes the http calls to the dsiPDCXListener